jcarn760/veterans-health/README.md

 Each time we begin working on a new issue, please be sure to look on the right-hand side menu -> under Development create a new branch and then in your terminal git fetch origin -> git checkout -branch name-

+We will be using Javascript for our React Frontend

 # Git Best Practices

 Ensure to commit work done regularly to not lose any work done